 - An appendix

-To create credibility for your consulting presentations, you need to use hard evidence.
+How to create a consulting presentation that gets you credibility?
+You need to craft a story that makes sense and inspires.
 This is what will sell your idea or solution.
-However, dumping them on all slides just won’t make it.
+However, simply dumping evidence on all the slides won’t cut it.

 - When developing your visuals, always keep in mind that the simpler your graphics are, the better.